GNOME/gcr/docs/gcr/trust-store.md

 certificate then a pinned certificates can be added by using the [func@Gcr.trust_add_pinned_certificate] function, or [func@Gcr.trust_add_pinned_certificate_async] for the asynchronous version.
+If the user wants to revert that decision, the pinned certificate can be removed again using the [func@Gcr.trust_remove_pinned_certificate] function, or [func@Gcr.trust_remove_pinned_certificate_async] for the asynchronous version.

 Distrusted certificates
 ------------------------